Protect yourself and protect others by getting an HIV test today

 Register and activate your test.
 Collect your sample.
 Return your sample to our lab as soon as possible, using the prepaid envelope included in the kit.

 Your sample will be tested as soon as it arrives in our lab.
-Your results will be available through our secure online platform in 2 to 3 business days.
+Your results will be available through our secure online platform.

-Here are the answers to the most frequently asked questions.
+Here are the answers to the most frequently asked questions about this test.
 Please feel free to contact us if you have any other questions.

 Our lab uses a fully automated antigen/antibody combination test to detect the presence of the HIV p24 antigen and antibodies to HIV-1 and HIV-2 in the finger prick blood sample.
 The p24 antigen is usually detected within 2-3 weeks post-exposure, while HIV antibodies are generally detected 4-6 weeks post-exposure.